CapacitorSet/simulink-telecommunications/README.md

 ### Exercise 3: QPSK

-Observing the BER for QPSK baseband modulation.
+Observing the Bit Error Rate for QPSK baseband modulation.
 Raised-cosine tx and rx filter, AWGN channel.

+Contains the BER plot for a 2 dB SNR.